OrangeFox86/DreamcastControllerUsbPico/README.md

 The [maple_in PIO state machine](src/hal/MapleBus/maple_in.pio) handles Maple Bus input.
 Some concessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.

-The [MapleBus class](src/hal/MapleBus/MapleBus.hpp) operates as the interface between the microcontroller's code and the PIO state machines.
-A Direct Memory Access (DMA) channel is setup to automatically pop items off of the RX FIFO so that the maple_in state machine doesn't stall while reading.

 ### Sampling the Start Sequence

 The input PIO state machine will wait until **A** transitions LOW and then count how many times **B** toggles LOW then HIGH while making sure **A** doesn't transition HIGH until after **B** transitions HIGH.
 If the toggle count isn't 4, then the state machine keeps waiting.
 Otherwise, the state machine triggers a non-blocking IRQ to signal to the application that the state machine is now reading data.